 72. Show how to promote a book

 If you have promoted your book by yourself, share it with your audience and tell them how they can do it too.

 73. Host a writer’s group

 Using a platform like Meetup, you can host a writer’s group, and then share the details on your blog.

 Write about how do you get started with writing a book and what steps do you follow to complete it.

 Pick up your most popular short write-ups or poems and make a blog post out of it.

 Now you have a lot of blog post ideas!

-Thus, you can set up an RSS feed for your own blog, and every time you publish a blog, it will be shared on your social media accounts automatically.
+Thus, you can set up an RSS feed for your blog, and every time you publish a blog, it will automatically be shared on your social media accounts.
 Isn’t that pretty awesome?
 Click here to check out the other features and try out the tool for free for 14-days.

 Amaiya Rathi is a content writer at RecurPost.
 She helps RecurPost communicate with their readers in their own language.
 Whether it is the web copy, social media posts or blogs, Amaiya has worked on all aspects of copywriting.